Russia extends troop drills; Ukraine appeals for cease-fire - NewsBreak

 Denis Pushilin, the head of the pro-Russia separatist government in Ukraine’s Donetsk region, cited an “immediate threat of aggression” from Ukrainian forces in his announcement of a call to arms.
 Ukrainian officials vehemently denied having plans to take rebel-controlled areas by force.

 A similar statement followed from his counterpart in the Luhansk region.
-On Friday, the rebels began evacuating civilians to Russia with an announcement that appeared to be part of efforts to paint Ukraine as the aggressor.
+On Friday, the rebels began evacuating civilians to Russia with an announcement that appeared to be part of their and Moscow’s efforts to paint Ukraine as the aggressor.

-Metadata from two videos posted by the separatists announcing the evacuations showed the files were created two days ago, the AP confirmed.
-U.S. authorities have alleged the Kremlin’s effort to come up with an invasion pretext could include staged, prerecorded videos.
+Metadata from two videos posted by the separatists announcing the evacuation of civilians to Russia show that the files were created two days ago, the AP confirmed.
+U.S. authorities have alleged that the Kremlin’s effort to come up with an invasion pretext could include staged, prerecorded videos.

 Comments / 0